The R package COMPoissonReg supports Conway-Maxwell

 > ncmp(lambda = 1.5, nu = 1.2, log = TRUE, control = get.control(hybrid.tol = 1e-10))

-returns the truncation value M obtained from Algorithm .
+The function tcmp returns the truncation value \(M\) obtained from Algorithm \(\ref{alg:normconst-trunc}\).

 > nu_seq = c(1, 0.5, 0.2, 0.1, 0.05, 0.03)